-If you're interested in getting your MCP server added to the Anthropic MCP Directory, following these best practices will help ensure your integration meets our quality and security standards.
-Please note that implementing these recommendations does not guarantee inclusion in the directory.
+If you're interested in getting your remote MCP server added to the Anthropic MCP Directory, following these best practices will help ensure your integration meets our quality and security standards.
+Please note that implementing these recommendations does not guarantee inclusion in the directory and in addition to the standards below, we expect all MCPs will adhere to our Usage Policy.

 Implementation Quality